vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

 1. Select and download the TAR package according to your needs.
 It is recommended to select the latest version.
 Common links are as follows:

-  !!! enterpriseonly

-        Explorer is only available in the Enterprise Edition.
-Click [Pricing](https://nebula-graph.io/pricing/) to see more.

 2. Use `tar -xvf` to decompress the TAR package.